elusivecodes/FrostCore/README.md

 Return all hidden elements.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 const filtered = core.hidden(nodes);
 ```

 Return all visible elements.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 const filtered = core.visible(nodes);
 ```

+---

 ##### Find

 Find all elements matching a selector.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object, and will default to the current context (document).
+- `selectors` is an Array or comma-seperated list of standard CSS selectors to search for.

 ```
 const elements = core.find(selectors);